Chart Color Schemes

 Residential development activity is lower than average in Deagon according to AreaSearch's national comparison of local real estate markets

 Deagon has seen approximately 19 new homes approved annually.
-Between FY21 and FY25, 99 homes were approved, with an additional 5 approved in FY26 to date.
-Over the past five financial years, an average of 1.4 people moved to the area for each dwelling built.
-However, this figure has increased to 4.3 people per dwelling over the last two financial years, indicating growing popularity and potential undersupply.
+Over the past five financial years, from FY-21 to FY-25, around 99 homes were approved, with an additional 5 approved so far in FY-26.
+On average, about 1.4 people have moved to the area each year for every dwelling built over these five financial years.
+However, this figure has increased to 4.3 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.

-New homes are being constructed at an average value of $419,000, aligning with regional patterns.
-In FY26, $1.4 million in commercial approvals have been registered, suggesting a predominantly residential focus.
+The average construction cost value of new homes is around $327,000.
+This year alone, approximately $1.4 million in commercial development approvals have been recorded, highlighting the area's residential focus.
 Compared to Greater Brisbane, Deagon has 68.0% more building activity per person, offering buyers greater choice.
-Recent building activity consists solely of detached dwellings, maintaining the area's traditional suburban character and appealing to those seeking family homes with space.
+All recent building activity consists of detached dwellings, maintaining the area's traditional suburban character and appealing to those seeking family homes with space.

-With around 247 people per dwelling approval, Deagon exhibits characteristics of a low density area.
-According to AreaSearch quarterly estimates, Deagon is projected to gain 154 residents by 2041.
-Based on current development patterns, new housing supply should meet demand, providing good conditions for buyers and potentially facilitating population growth beyond current projections.
+With around 247 people per dwelling approval, Deagon exhibits characteristics of a low-density area.
+According to AreaSearch's latest quarterly estimate, Deagon is projected to gain approximately 154 residents by 2041.
+Given current development patterns, new housing supply should meet demand, providing good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development